History of the Metropolitan Police: 2020–present

 In March 2021, PC Ben Hannam was found guilty of belonging to neo-Nazi group National Action.
 In June 2021, an independent panel inquiring into the 1987 murder of Daniel Morgan released their report.
 The report branded the Metropolitan Police "institutionally corrupt" and personally censured its current Commissioner, Cressida Dick, for obstruction of the investigation, leading to calls for her resignation.

 In March 2022, Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services issued a report which was critical of the Met in respect of the measures it takes to tackle corruption.
 The report included the comment: "Its [the Met’s] apparent tolerance of the shortcomings we describe in this report suggests a degree of indifference to the risk of corruption."

+In July 2023, the Met reached a financial settlement with the Morgan family.
+The settlement and the earlier reports reinforced concerns that misconduct investigations and internal accountability mechanisms within the Met remained insufficiently robust.
+Following the report, the Met committed to make structural reforms.

+On 23 January 2025, HMICFRS announced that the Met would be removed from the "Engage" enhanced‑monitoring status and return to routine monitoring.
+The decision was based on demonstrated improvements in areas including faster emergency response times, better performance on cases involving exploited children, and improved professional standards.

+According to a 2025 press release, improvements included over 86% of 999 calls answered within 10 seconds (77.6% more than the previous year), increased staffing of child protection and domestic‑assault teams, and 500 additional officers deployed to neighbourhood policing.